Table of Contents

 Again, unless absolutely necessary, avoid getting a hard seat.
 The carriages are packed with people sitting and standing in every space.
 I once did 33 hours on a hard seat (Urumqi to Luoyang) and it was the worst 33 hours of my life!
 The seats are upright and don’t recline and there is no room to stretch out or get comfortable.
 Going to the toilet is an expedition in itself.

 Unlike the hard seats, the hard sleepers are perfectly comfortable and this is how I travel most of the time around China.
-What were once open plan carriages are now partitioned cabins of six beds, with three on either side (but no door).
+What were once open-plan carriages are now partitioned cabins of six beds, with three on either side (but no door).
 There is an upper, middle and lower berth, with seating along the corridor.
 Electricity outlets are few and far between, so ensure your devices are charged.

 There is a luggage rack for smaller bags and space under the lower berths for larger belongings.

 Soft sleeper carriages are made up of four-berth cabins with two upper and two lower bunks and a lockable door.
 There is luggage space above the corridor and under the lower berths.
-Each cabin has its own electricity outlet.
+Each cabin has its own electrical outlet.
 A soft sleeper ticket costs around 60% more than a hard sleeper.

 Services on Board sleeper trains

-There are both western style and squat toilets between each carriage as well as a small washroom and sink.
-The toilets aren’t to the same standard as on the fast trains, but are kept relatively clean.
+There are both western-style and squat toilets between each carriage as well as a small washroom and sink.
+The toilets aren’t to the same standard as on the fast trains but are kept relatively clean.